zbmed-semtec/hybrid-doc-relevance-training/README.md

 **[preprocess](code/preprocess/)**: Contains all preprocessing scripts and instructions.

 Navigate to the relevant folder to access the specific code and detailed instructions for executing each approach.

+## ⚠️NOTE
+The datasets for this project are downloaded using the [Download_Dataset.sh](./Download_Dataset.sh) script.
+When running the script, ensure that you comment the lines not corresponding to the dataset of the approach you are using.